MariamKamal/Trello-Task-Automation/README.md

 ### Using a Virtual Environment]
 It's recommended to use a virtual environment to manage your project's dependencies , ensuring that they don't interfere with other projects or the system-wide Python installation..
 Here's how to set it up:
-1.Navigate to the project directory in the terminal.
+1. Navigate to the project directory in the terminal.
 2. Create a virtual environment (replace 'venv' with your preferred environment name):
 - On Windows:
  ```